A quick reference to the way we do things at

 Reporting to Parents / Caregivers: Parents are encouraged to contact the school to discuss their children's progress or matters of interest or concern at any time.
 A phone call to make an appointment is appreciated.
 Children are more likely to reach their learning potential when home and school work harmoniously together.

-We use the following methods of reporting: Informal contact, Korero Mai - talk to me about your child, formal parent teacher interviews, student-led conferences, written reports and e-portfolios.
+We use the following methods of reporting: Informal contact, Korero Mai - talk to me about your child, formal parent teacher interviews, student-led conferences, written reports and sharing on Class DOJO.

 School Chaplaincy: We welcome the contribution of our school chaplains, Robert Bruere and Pam Eatwell, who are available for children or adults to meet with to discuss issues or to be a listening ear on Wednesdays at 12.50pm.
 Our chaplains are trained by the Churches Education Commission and their work is supervised by them.